dapivei/davinci/README.md

 All code can be accessed in the `root_directory/davinci` directory.
 For example, if the root directory is `/home/user/projects`, then the code would be located at `/home/user/projects/davinci`.

+## An example of the visualization tool in HTML format

+You can check out the live version [here](https://dapivei.github.io/davinci/).

 ## Installation Instructions

 1. Clone the repository: